'Appalled' Cuomo to investigate crowded Chainsmokers concert

 The governor’s criticism comes as he argues local governments largely in downstate New York have failed to enforce social distancing and mask rules.
 State Health Commissioner Howard Zucker chided Schneiderman in a Monday letter and questioned how Southampton could have issued a permit for an event that posed a public health threat.

+The concert’s organizers, In the Know Experiences and Invisible Noise, defended their efforts to follow social distancing protocols in a statement.

+Event staff took the temperatures of attendees as they arrived in cars, parked in designated spots and were instructed to wear complimentary face masks at all times except in restrooms.
+The organizers said staffers reminded attendees of the rules every 30 minutes from the main stage, while security guards patrolled to enforce protocols.

-Schneiderman and the concert's organizers, In the Know Experiences, didn't immediately respond to requests for comment by email and phone Tuesday.
+Neither Schneiderman nor the concert's organizers, In the Know Experiences, respond to questions Tuesday about why police and event organizers didn't appear to swiftly disband crowds apparent in social media videos.